Astros vs. Mets MLB Betting Odds, Trends & Prediction

-The Houston Astros remain in New York to face the Mets at 4:10 PM ET on Saturday afternoon.
-It’s Game 2 of a three-game set.
+The Houston Astros remain in New York to face the Mets at 1:40 PM ET on Sunday afternoon.
+The game is on ESPN+.
+It’s Game 3 of a three-game set.
 Keep reading for our Astros vs. Mets betting prediction.

 Astros vs. Mets Game Matchup and Betting Odds